What camera equipment will I need?

 - Accessories are nice, but if there is no chance of rain why carry the umbrella attachment or even the backpack rain cover?
 Do you need the right-angle viewer?

 - Understandably, some people are reluctant to let other use valuable and expensive lenses.
 However, if you know others on the tour, you might want to collaborate and consider sharing the load by anticipating which equipment each will carry.
-That 500 mm won’t likely get a lot of use, but if one participant has it and is willing to share, another might carry a macro that could be shared as well.
-Remember to be certain that 500 mm you are hoping to borrow will fit your camera.
+That 500 mm won’t likely get a lot of use, but if one participant has it and is willing to share, another might carry a a couple lenses (macro and wide angle) that could be shared as well.

 - Small accessory items, such as those mentioned above, can often be easily shared.

 - Don’t forget rain gear, water, sun screen, bug dope, walking/hiking stick(s), a hat, personal first-aid kit (with moleskin for that painful foot blister), broken-in hiking shoes or boots, snacks or lunch, ground cloth or knee pads for those times you’ll want to be on your knees (praying for a good shot?).